 Most couples have their differences, and the more you have, the greater the seeming threat to your relationship, according to Dr. Epstein.
 But it's how you handle them that really matters.
 Happy couples bring their differences out into the open rather than denying or dismissing them.
 "Put issues on the table, and look for ways you can work around them," he says.
 "The process of examination and renewal makes the threats diminish."

-Couples who have deep conversations are far likelier to be happy than couples who always keep it light, according to a 2010 study in the journal Psychological Science.
-Researchers report that the happiest couples have twice as many substantive discussions -- and far fewer superficial ones -- as the unhappiest couples.
+Couples who have deep conversations are far more likely to be happy than couples who always keep it light and breezy, according to a 2010 study in the journal Psychological Science.
+Researchers reported that the happiest couples have twice as many substantive discussions -- and far fewer superficial ones -- as the unhappiest couples.

 If you're both pretty lazy when it comes to working out your problems, you can be just as happy as partners who put in a lot of effort.
 What matters is that you both feel you devote the same amount of care and effort -- a lot or a little -- to keeping your relationship strong, according to a 2011 study in Psychological Science.
 Happiness doesn't necessarily depend on how intense your level of commitment is, but on how mutual it is.

-It's impossible to avoid arguments entirely.
-In fact, they happen frequently.
+It's just not possible to avoid arguments all the time.
+In fact, they happen quite often in everyday life.
 But the happiest couples keep conflicts from becoming confrontations.
 They soften their approach when bringing up tough issues.
 And neither feels as if one of them always gets his or her way.
 Each occasionally yields to the other.

-Happy couples make at least five times as many positive statements to and about each other as negative ones, even when they are arguing, says Dr. Penner.
-Yes, you're right, it's not always easy to be nice (you did read slide 3, didn't you?), but it pays off by solidifying the bond between you.
+Happy couples make at least five times as many positive statements to and about each other as negative ones, even when they're arguing, says Dr. Penner.
+That's a shift in how you think.
+Yes, you're right, it's not always easy to be nice (you did read Rule #2, didn't you?).
+But focusing on the upside pays off by solidifying the bond between you and your partner.

-Up to 80% of those who are most committed to marriage contemplate divorce at some point, says Dr. Epstein.
-But slogging through bad times can make both of you happier than ever.
+It might surprise you, but up to 80% of people who are the most committed to their marriage actually think about divorce at some point, says Dr. Epstein.
+Turns out that slogging through bad times can make both of you happier than ever.
 "If you can do that and get to the other side, it makes the relationship stronger," he adds.
 "It strengthens love."